soudev/knowledge.mine/stuff/angularjs.md

     * [AngularJS Routing Using UI-Router | Scotch](http://scotch.io/tutorials/javascript/angular-routing-using-ui-router)

+    * [[Slides] UI-Router](http://slides.com/timkindberg/ui-router) - by Tim Kindberg.
+UI-Router is an angularjs replacement module for ngRoute.
+It builds upon ngRoute's features by adding nested views and states capabiliites as well as the ability to have multiple named views at any level in the state tree.

     * [[SlideShare] Angular Promises and Advanced Routing](http://www.slideshare.net/alexebogdan/angular-promisesandadvancedrouting)

     * [5 AngularJS UI-Router Examples | AngularJS 4U](http://angularjs4u.com/routes/5-angularjs-ui-router-examples/)